 - Ephemeral watercourses alluvial systems with or without riparian vegetation (Plates 1).
-These range from narrow channels to broad flood plain areas; - Depressions - Minor watercourses (Plate 2); and - Dams and weirs / berms with no wetland or aquatic features.
+These range from narrow channels to broad flood plain areas; - Depressions more than 10km from the site - Minor watercourses (Plate 2); and - Dams and weirs / berms with no wetland or aquatic features.

-The site is mostly located within the D55D (Soutpoort River), with small portions in the D5G (Gansvlei River) and the D61J (Groen River) Quinary Catchments of the Nama Karoo Ecoregion in the Orange River Water Management Area (Kimberley Regional Office) (Figure 5).
+The site is mostly located within the D55D (Soutpoort River), with small portions in the D5G (Gansvlei River) and the D61F Quinary Catchments of the Nama Karoo Ecoregion in the Orange River Water Management Area (Kimberley Regional Office) (Figure 5).